fswDevSteph/theblog/readme.md

 ## Overview

 Unscripted Scribbles is a digital trash can that homes a myriad of expressions; thoughts, experiences, perspectives, contemplations, questions, etc...
-It's a blog.
+It's a blog - for now.

 ### Problem

 I have a habit of buying too many notebooks, only to leave them half-used and collecting dust.
 I also waste more paper than I’d like to admit.
-With inflation pinching my wallet and my penchant for paper wasting, I need a budget-friendly, eco-conscious solution.
+With inflation pinching everybody's wallet and my penchant for paper wasting, I need a budget-friendly, eco-conscious solution to write.
 Enter: a much needed digital platform.

 ### User Profile